 4. When you feel yourself closing down, thinking you can do it on your own or that no one else understands, question the truth of it.
 Is it your ego trying to save you from a fall or an old issue rearing its ugly head?
 That fall may come anyway and that issue is just old news.
 Perhaps opening to new knowledge and new ways of doing things might transform your life.

 Through practicing the Beginners Mind it ceases to matter what the past has been, we can move forward, make changes, do things differently and ask for help.
-The pattern of ignorance is broken and as a bonus, we have taken a giant step forward in our personal development and on our spiritual path.
+The pattern of ignorance is broken and as a bonus, we have taken a giant step forward in our own growth and on our spiritual path.